 This recipe takes one full hour, however it's mostly hands-off.
 While the tempeh marinates and bakes, you can prepare your rice, veggies, or sides of choice.
 Here's how it's done:

-Step 5: Add Remaining Peanut Sauce
+Step 5: Add Remaining Sauce, and serve!

-Tempeh undergoes less processing than its soy-based cousin, tofu.
-As a result, tempeh is able to retain many of the nutritional properties of soybeans, including high-quality protein and fiber, as well as calcium and iron.
-In addition, the probiotics in tempeh make it easier to digest than some other soy products.
+Tempeh undergoes less processing than tofu, and as a result, is able to retain more of the nutritional properties of soybeans.
+These includes high-quality protein and fiber, as well as calcium and iron.

 Tempeh is also much heartier and firmer than tofu, which makes it a great stand-in for meat.

-Tempeh is extremely versatile, so it can take to many cooking techniques, such as steaming, braising, baking, or sautéing.
 Since the flavor can be rather bland on its own, tempeh takes well to a bold sauce or marinade.

-More Vegan Tempeh Recipes
+More Tempeh Recipes to Try:

 Marinated Peanut Baked Tempeh